ViniChab/supermask.js/README.md

 And if you want to play with its code a little bit, take a look here: https://stackblitz.com/edit/supermaskjs?file=index.html

+Although, I recommend you download the project and play with the HTML file you'll find.
+That's because the Stackblitz console won't allow you to call any functions ;/

 That's all, folks!
 ===================================